 My First Hub Has Been My Most Popular

-Late in February 2008, I published my first story with Hubpages.
-This is it: Infamous 23: Rock Stars Who Died at 27.
+Late in February 2008, I published my first story with HubPages.
+This is it: The Infamous 25 Rock Stars that Died at 27.
 This hub certainly exemplifies the adage that writers should write what they know and love, because I definitely have deep passion for writing about rockers and rock and roll.
 Understandably, I guess, this hub has gotten more hits than any other I’ve written.
-In fact, the day Amy Winehouse died, it got 80,000 hits.
+In fact, the day Amy Winehouse died in July 2011, it got 80,000 hits.
 It seems I profited from the demise of another.
 Well, such things happen with writers.